John J. Ward, RG, Groundwater Consultant

 - Ward, J.J., 1996, Choosing and Managing Your Environmental Consultant.
 Pima County Bar Association – Environmental Law Section.

 - Veggeberg, S. and J.J.
 Ward, 1986, Studies of Vapor Movement in the Vadose Zone and Their Implications for Determination of Leakage from Underground Storage Tanks.
-Presented to Arizona Departments of Water Resources and Health Services.
-January 1986.
+Presented to AZ Depts of Water Resources and Health Services.

 - Neuman, S.P., G.R.
 Walter, H.W.
 Bentley, J.J.
 Ward, and D.D.
 Gonzalez, 1984, Determination of Horizontal Aquifer Anisotropy with Three Wells.
 Ground Water, Vol 22, pp. 66-72.